Cyp9715/IMDB_CNN_binary_classification/README.md

 but, may be some people who judge it as just 'Just Comedy.'

-Therefore, giving such an objective definition requires a survey to determine whether the film is perceived by countless people as being "Black Comedy" or "Comedy."
+therefore, giving such an objective definition requires a survey to determine whether the 'Joker' is perceived by countless people as being "Black Comedy" or "Comedy."

-only then can we objectify the classification of a movie.
+only then can objectify the classification of a movie.

-however, we do not currently have such clear information because we have not gone through the survey process.
+however, do not currently have such clear information because we have not gone through the survey process.

+#### In conclusion, unverified data is used in training sets, so accuracy cannot be measured.

 ### but